 Once freed of the threat of the Roman state, Christians quickly turned on each other.
 The early General Councils declared what dogma was “orthodox” and what wasn’t, and the guns of the Church turned to those considered “heretical.”
 Among the justifications for Christians going after Christians, were warnings against false teachers as found in Acts, the epistles of John, and in Jesus’ letters to the Asian churches at the beginning of Revelation.
 Warnings of false teachers were to be taken seriously.

-Most of the time heretics were ostracized, but mobs sometimes gathered to drive them out, loot and burn their homes, etc. Later, military campaigns were conducted against heretics.
-An example are the Paulicians, a Gnostic sect which had survived mostly unnoticed for centuries in Anatolia; they went so far as to form a pseudo-state at Tephrike.
+Later, this elevated to military campaigns being conducted against heretics.
+An example are the Paulicians, a Gnostic sect which had survived mostly unnoticed for centuries in Anatolia; they’d gone so far as to form a small pseudo-state at Tephrike.
 Byzantine emperor Basil I the Macedonian defeated them in battle and dispersed them, in 872.
 Some took refuge in Armenia further east.
 A century later, emperor John I Tzimiskes deported them to the Balkans, where they integrated with the Bulgars; he had rather expected them to be wiped out by attacking Bulgars instead.

 Christianity in some parts of the world is being persecuted.
 Perhaps the best-known example of this is in China, where all religions are persecuted, even domestic religions such as Falun Gong.
 In the occidental world, however, Christianity is the majority religion and is no longer in any danger.
 The old sentiment of being “persecuted” lingers, even where no persecution exists.
 This is because Christianity, over the centuries, has perpetuated a feeling of being downtrodden.
 As Jesus had been rejected by the upper-classes of his day, and by the people of his own putative hometown, Christians feel they are in the same boat.
 Many Christians simply cannot help but identify with Jesus emotionally and see themselves as persecuted, whether or not they actually are.